conan-io/docs/tutorial/creating_packages/install_packages.rst

 and source folder to a predetermined place and maybe do some post-processing of those artifacts.
 This will work without changes in your `CMakeLists.txt` because Conan will set the ``CMAKE_INSTALL_PREFIX`` CMake variable to the recipe :ref:`package_folder
 <conan_conanfile_properties_package_folder>` attribute.
-Then, just calling install over
+Then, just calling `install()` in
-the created target is enough for Conan to move the built artifacts to the correct location in the Conan local cache.
+the `CMakeLists.txt` over the created target is enough for Conan to move the built artifacts to the correct location in the Conan local cache.

 .. code-block:: text
     :caption: *CMakeLists.txt*